sarpt/mpv-web-api/README.md

 - `allow-cors` - bool - (default: false) whether Cross Origin Requests should be allowed
 - `addr` - string - (default: localhost:3001) address used to host the server
-- `dir` - []string - directories that should be scanned for media files.
+- `dir` - []string - directories that should be scanned for media files only once.
 To specify more than one directory to be handled, multiple `--dir=<path>` arguments can be specified eg. `--dir=/path1 --dir=/path2`.
 The server will only handle paths provided by clients that start with one of the paths provided to `dir`.
 - `mpv-socket-path` - string - (default: /tmp/mpvsocket) path to socket file used by MPV instance
 - `socket-timeout` - int - (defualt: 15) maximum allowed time in seconds for retrying connection to MPV socket
 - `start-mpv-instance` - bool - (default: true) when set to true, `mpv-web-api` will create it's own MPV process.
 When set to false, `mpv-web-api` will only try to connect to MPV using file at `mpv-socket-path`.
 Particularly useful when trying to run `mpv-web-api` in docker and connecting to local MPV instance
+- `watch-dir` - []string - directories that should be scanned for media files AND being watched for future changes to the underlying files.
+The argument works in the same way as a read-only variant `--dir`.
+If no paths are provided with neither `--dir` nor `--watch-dir`, a current working directory is watched by default.

 ### Building & Execution